-- Develop walking trails by bringing people to the area and keeping them as long practicable could bring significant economic benefit - 2.
-Open / Greenspace there are a number of green spaces along the coast which could be enhanced - a.
-Consider the trails and connections to the other coastal towns key viewpoints - b.
-Utilise the coastal space enhance the connections / paths - Consult with the local community and business to determine where they believe improvement could be brought and what they see as important within Portknockie - 4.
+- 1. Develop walking trails by bringing people to the area and keeping them as long practicable could bring significant economic benefit - Open / Greenspace there are a number of green spaces that encircle the Conservation Area which are currently underutilised - a.
+Consider the trails and connections through Findochty key viewpoints - b.
+Utilise the coastal space enhance the connections through the coastal trails - Consult with the local community and business to determine where they believe improvement could be brought and what they see as important within Findochty - 4.
 Enhancements on a building by building basis restoration and conservation to include enhancement and reinstatement of traditional materials and detailing (roofing material, cast iron rainwater goods, application of lime to the stonework, timber doors and sash and case windows) - 5.
 Sustainable Conservation implementing the enhancements above will not only make the local environment more sustainable, but it will improve the internal environment of the building

 - 6. Public Realm Improvements

 - a.
 Heritage LED lamps

 - Consideration of surface treatment

 - c.
 Improvements to trails appropriate signage

-- d.
-Restore / promote the public lido

 - 7. Education and Learning

 - a.
 Understanding the repair and maintenance of traditional buildings

 - b.
 Traditional skills and future opportunities for the younger generations career development

 - 8. Investment in the local heritage